Our Favourite Anchorages of

 Townsville Coast

-Magnetic Island is a paradise island in its own right, but when you're on your own boat it becomes your backyard playground.
-Here's our guide to our favorite anchorages around the island, depending on our mood and needs.
+Magnetic Island is a paradise island in its own right, but when you’re on your own boat it becomes your backyard playground.
+Here’s our guide to our favourite anchorages around the island, depending on our mood and needs.

 #5 - Bolger Bay